tarwn/lessthandot-hugo/blogs/content/posts/2010-08-21-post-300-or-why-all-developers-should-be.md

 # Conclusion

 Blogging is an excellent way to get your name out there and to show the world some of the code that you write.
 It also will help you become a programmer who takes less time to write code at work, this is especially true if you are already blogging about the current version of a product but you are just about to start using that product at work.
-The best part about blogging is that it doesn&#8217;t cost you anything, go to [blogger][10], [wordpress][11] or any of the other blogging sites, pick a name, a template and you are ready to go
+The best part about blogging is that it doesn't cost you anything, go to [blogger][10], [wordpress][11] or any of the other blogging sites, pick a name, a template and you are ready to go

 **Finally I want to ask you, are you blogging, and if you are is it helping you becoming a better developer?**